rsoper/richardsoper.me/README.md

 ### Future work

-    - Mount NFS volumes(Progress made on swarm branch)
-    - Deploy as docker swarm across architectures
+    - All future work will continue on other branches.